 Elizabeth Harrop is an APRN with a focus on family and psychiatric health.
-While Elizabeth also treats adult clients, her specialization is with adolescents, and she treats children aged 3-18.
+While Elizabeth also treats adult clients, her specialization is with adolescents.
 Her experience includes working with adults having acute psychiatric issues, work with women and newborns in a hospital setting, and treating adolescents in the juvenile justice system.

-Gail has many years of experience in the Mental Health field.
-She specializes in individual, group, gender issues, marital and family therapy.
+Gail has many years of experience in the mental health field.
+She specializes in individual, group, gender issues, and marital and family therapy.
 Her focus is in building strengths, coping skills and communication skills.
 She has experience in teaching stress reduction techniques in individual and group settings.
 Other areas of expertise are working with patients and families dealing with health and end of life issues and Crisis Intervention.

 Sharon has over 15 years experience working with mental health issues such as depression, anxiety, and bipolar illness.
 She is licensed as a domestic violence specialist.
 She has been the recipient of the Clinical Faculty of the Year Award for 2012 and Recipient of UCASA award for efforts to stop sexual violence in Utah 2012.